Corvusoft/restq/documentation/DESIGN.md

 To achieve this the exchange persists a single copy of the message record within the repository and a collection of internal data-structures known as message-states.
 During message creation each state record holds a reference to the message and duplicates the queue/subscription configurations.

-For example: A message delivered to a queue with 2x subscriptions will force the exchange to instantiate 2x state objects snapshotting each subscription and associated queue configuration.
+For example: A message delivered to a queue with 2x subscriptions will force the exchange to instantiate 2x state objects snapshotting each subscription and the associated queue configuration.

 While this approach duplicates data with respect to queue and subscription properties, it halts the introduction of complicated logic for tracking changes between message creation and dispatch; disk is cheap.